silshack/spring2016/_posts/izayak/2016-01-21-Ruotong-Turtle-Drawing.md

 quite tedious.
 3. For the face, either square or circle would be fine.
 But if I use square, the radius cannot be on the top of the square.
 I guess that should be my problem.
 I am sure this can be achieved by Turtle.
+4. Did not figure out why the turtle.write() did not work.
+The place is not where I wanted the message to show up.
+Confused about that.

 All in all, although it takes time, it's interesting!